PatrickCo4/CanTool/README.md

 | `CANL` | → | **pin 2** | green |
 | `GND` | → | pin 3 (CAN_GND) | optional |

 A CAN bus needs **120 Ω termination at both ends**.
-Many SN65HVD230 boards include one; the far node provides the other.
+Many SN65HVD230 boards include one; The linked transiever has the resistor built in.

 ## Build & flash